220620-java/p2-front-pokemondb/README.md

-# Project 2 - PokéPost Front End
+# Project 2 - PokéPost Website
 The front end of Team Synergy's Pokemon database, PokéPost.
 This will interact with the [PokéAPI](https://pokeapi.co/) to pull Pokémon data and construct a page containing data about a particular Pokémon along with fan comments and fanart.

 ## Description